Alisha98A/Love-Children-Foundation/README.md

 ### Features Left to Implement

     -  What I wanted to add since beginning was a map in the footer to show the location to the (made up) orphanage.
 But since it would require JavaScript, which I will not be graded on.
 I decided to let that idea go for now.
     -  If I had time, I would like to display the scrollable content better.
 I don't know exactly how, but I would have displayed the text and images so it had better variety of positions, using something called Flexbox to move elements around in different ways.
 Right now, my scrollable content is in the same order on all three pages (with different text and images of course).
-There is nothing wrong with the displaying right now, I would just have made it look more organised and fun if I had more time.
+There is nothing wrong with the displaying right now, I would just have made it look more fun if I really put my focus to it.
 Overall, testing is good to ensure reliability and functionality of my project.
+    - I would also make the Support Us contact form fully functional by recieving and collecting data from the users who submit.
+    - More information on the landing page (first page) for better content, by adding quotes and other types of text.

 ## Testing